ultravideo/rtp-benchmarks/README.md

 Individual values (`--fps` parameter) or a range (`--start`, `--end` and `--step` parameters) can be used the specify the FPS values tested.
 Without the `--step` variable, the FPS is doubled for each test.

+For ffmpeg configuration, you must edit the .sdp files in ffmpeg/sdp/lan with your ip address.

 When running the tests, start the sender first and the start will be synchronized when the receiver is started.

 Goodput sender